Living on Campus

 And it's convenient.
 All on-campus housing facilities include utilities, cable TV, and wireless Internet access.
 Depending on the location, other services provided include laundry rooms, computer labs, common rooms with big-screen TVs, private exercise facilities, covered parking, a volleyball court, and more.

 It will always be easy to walk home after late-night study sessions, grab a no-prep meal, work out before class, and find something to do during a break.

-USU's on-campus housing options include traditional, apartment, and suit styles.
+USU's on-campus housing options include traditional, apartment, and suite styles.
 It also offers areas dedicated to graduate students and married students.
 Theme housing options are available for students who want to live with people who share their interests and participate in related activities.
 Themes range from outdoor adventures and leadership to major-related themes, such as elementary education and engineering.

 In addition to open-access computers and nearly 50 computer kiosks across campus, USU has 12 computer labs.
 All are free to use and have a variety of software for students studying anything from graphic design to statistics and everything in between.
 Additionally, students can check out laptops from the Merrill-Cazier library or reserve a study room with a big-screen, wall-mounted monitor – perfect for group projects.

 Aggie basketball is nationally recognized for its intense fan base.
 While attending basketball games is one of the most popular events on campus, there are plenty of other things to do.
 USU has 15 additional varsity teams, open tennis courts, an art museum, several live performance theaters, and has traditions like True Aggie Night, where USU once held the world record for the most couples kissing at the same time.